coldshrine/study-notes/books/designing-data-intensive-applications.md

 The only problem is that the sequence numbers they generate are _not consistent with causality_.
 They do not correctly capture ordering of operations across different nodes.

 There is simple method for generating sequence numbers that _is_ consistent with causality: _Lamport timestamps_.

+Each node has a unique identifier, and each node keeps a counter of the number of operations it has processed.
+The lamport timestamp is then simply a pair of (_counter_, _node ID_).
+It provides total order, as if you have two timestamps one with a greater counter value is the greater timestamp.
+If the counter values are the same, the one with greater node ID is the greater timestamp.